David Robertson (baseball): High Socks for Hope

 Robertson and his wife started a charitable foundation called "High Socks for Hope" to help the victims of Robertson's hometown of Tuscaloosa, Alabama, deal with the tornado strikes in 2011.
 Robertson agreed to donate $100 for every strikeout he recorded in the season.
 For his work, Robertson was nominated for the 2011 Marvin Miller Man of the Year Award.
 Following the death of his former White Sox teammate Daniel Webb, Robertson set up a fundraiser for Webb's family through High Socks for Hope.

+In February 2018, Robertson was honored with the Thurman Munson Award for his work with High Socks for Hope.

+Personal life

+Robertson married Erin Cronin in 2009.
+They have three children: Luke (born in August 2012), Violet (born in July 2017), and Rhett (born in March 2022).
+The family resides in Barrington, Rhode Island.

+Robertson's brother, Connor, played in MLB for the Oakland Athletics and the Arizona Diamondbacks.